 The Rode VideoMic Pro+

 The Rode VideoMic Pro+ is a true shotgun microphone designed for use with camcorders, DSLR cameras, and even high-end shoulder cameras.
-The VideoMic Pro+ is an excellent choice for face paced shooters and provides an amazing sonic capture right at the source.
+The VideoMic Pro+ is an excellent choice for fast-paced shooters and provides an amazing sonic capture right at the source.

 Let's look into the specs that make the VideoMic Pro+ such an awesome camera-mounted shotgun mic.